eviatar-ben/4Distillation/README.md

+<h1 align="center">4Distillation</h1>
-# 4Distillation: Joint Time and View Control via 4D-to-2D Distillation of Spatiotemporal Implicit Representations
+<h3 align="center">Joint Time and View Control via 4D-to-2D Distillation of Spatiotemporal Implicit Representations</h3>

 This repository presents **4Distillation**, a novel method for distilling knowledge from 4D reconstruction models into a 2D diffusion model.
 Our approach enables **joint control over time and viewpoint** in text-to-image generation.

 ---